Linux on IBM Z

-Linux on IBM Z or Linux on zSystems is the collective term for the Linux operating system compiled to run on IBM mainframes, especially IBM Z / IBM zSystems and IBM LinuxONE servers.
+Linux on IBM Z, Linux on zSystems, or zLinux is the collective term for the Linux operating system compiled to run on IBM mainframes, especially IBM Z, zSystems, and LinuxONE servers.
 Similar terms which imply the same meaning are Linux/390, Linux/390x, etc. The three Linux distributions certified for usage on the IBM Z hardware platform are Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu.

 History

 Linux on IBM Z originated as two separate efforts to port Linux to IBM's System/390 servers.
 The first effort, the "Bigfoot" project, developed by Linas Vepstas in late 1998 through early 1999, was an independent distribution and has since been abandoned.
 IBM published a collection of patches and additions to the Linux 2.2.13 kernel on December 18, 1999, to start today's mainline Linux on IBM Z. Formal product announcements quickly followed in 2000, including the Integrated Facility for Linux (IFL) engines.
 Think Blue Linux was an early mainframe distribution consisting mainly of Red Hat packages added to the IBM kernel.
 Commercial Linux distributors introduced mainframe editions very quickly after the initial kernel work.
+The first lines of mainframes supported by Linux enterprise distributions were System/390 G5, G6, and Multiprise 3000.

 IBM manager Karl-Heinz Strassemeyer of Böblingen in Germany was the main lead to get Linux running on S/390.

-At the start of IBM's involvement, Linux patches for IBM Z included some object code only (OCO) modules, without source code.
-Soon after IBM replaced the OCO modules with open source modules.
+At the start of IBM's involvement, Linux patches for S/390 included some object code only (OCO) modules, without source code.
+Soon after, IBM replaced the OCO modules with open source modules.
 Linux on IBM Z is free software under the GNU General Public License.